NetApp-on-Google-Cloud/GCP-CVS-CapacityManager/README.md

 export CVS_DRY_MODE=true
 ```

-If CLI works, but CloudFunction doesn't, check the payload string in Cloud Scheduler first.
-Does it have a projectID?
-Have you tried project number instead of projectID?
-Is the service account key empty?
-Is it correct (try as base64 decode to see if it returns a proper key).
+If CLI works, but CloudFunction doesn't, check the the logs of the cloud function.
+The script will log parameters on invocation.
+Verify if they reflect you intentions.

 Are you seeing python exceptions?
 Most of them will return HTTP error codes which indicate infrastructure issues, usually network connection or authentication issues.